 Cultural organizations that do not qualify for “Create In Utah” funding can receive funding through Utah Arts & Museums' FY21 General Operating Support Grants.
-This will free up to $1 million from Utah Arts & Museums General Operating Support Grants that would have gone to larger organizations, allowing those funds to be distributed to cultural organizations with budgets under $5M.

 Here is a link to a CARES Act tracking spreadsheet.
 This is a template that organizations receiving CARES Act funding may find useful.
 It is a tool to track expenses to ensure your organization is using CARES Act funds appropriately and to ensure the same expenses are not paid more than once.